Eldolfin/MLVOT/README.md

 ## Report

-The project final report can be found at `./report.pdf`
+The project final report can be found at [./report.pdf](./report.pdf)

 ## Environment Setup

 This project uses **Nix** for reproducible environment management.

-1. Install Nix (if not already installed).
+1. Install Nix.
 2. Enter the development environment:

    ```bash